Crew News: Nov 14 2012

-Signs of an ecstasy overdose include:
+Signs of an overdose could include:

 - Hyperthermia (very high body temperature or overheating)